ticidesign/dev-notes/performance/performance-workshop.md

 Findings:

-- They are using virtualisation
+- They are using virtualization
 - Ranking using a popup with a form
 - Board uses pagination with a ‘show more items’
 -